OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 #### Overview

 A functionality of most mobile applications requires sending or receiving information from services on the Internet.
-This reveals another surface of attacks aim at data on the way.
+This reveals another surface of attacks aimed at data on the way.
 It's possible for an attacker to sniff or even modify (MiTM attacks) an unencrypted information if he controls any part of network infrastructure (e.g. an WiFi Access Point) [1].
 For this reason, developers should make a general rule, that any confidential data cannot be sent in a cleartext [2].

 #### White-box Testing